lszeremeta/knows/README.md

 ## Installation 🛠️

-You can install knows via PyPI Docker or run it from the source code.
+You can install knows via PyPI, Docker or run it from the source code.

 ### Install via PyPI